Royal South Middlesex Militia: 15th (Reserve) Battalion

 After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
 The SR battalions also swelled with new recruits and were soon well above their establishment strength.
 On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
 Accordingly, the 6th (Reserve) Bn at Dover formed the 15th (Service) Battalion of the Royal Fusiliers on 31 October 1914.
 It trained for active service as part of 95th Brigade in 32nd Division.
 On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, to provide drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
 The Royal Fusiliers battalion became 15th (Reserve) Battalion in 7th Reserve Brigade and moved with it to Purfleet in Essex in May 1915.
 It moved with the brigade to Shoreham-by-Sea in September 1915 and returned to Dover in March 1916.
 On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and the battalion was redesignated 32nd Training Reserve Bn, still in 7th Reserve Bde at Dover.
 The training staff retained their Royal Fusiliers badges.
 It was disbanded on 14 December 1917 at Clipstone Camp.

 Postwar

 The SR resumed its old title of Militia in 1921 but like most militia battalions the 5th Royal Fusiliers remained in abeyance after World War I. By the outbreak of World War II in 1939, no officers remained listed for the battalion.
 The Militia was formally disbanded in April 1953.

 Heritage and ceremonial

 Uniforms and insignia

 Coat of arms of the County of Middlesex.

 As a 'Royal' regiment the facings on the South Middlesex Militia's red coats was always blue.
-The shortlived supplementary militia regiment of 1797–99 had also worn blue facings.
+The short-lived supplementary militia regiment of 1797–99 had also worn blue facings.
 Prior to 1881 the officers' helmet plate bore the Coat of arms of Middlesex (three Saxon Seaxes in pale).

 In 1881 the regiment adopted the uniforms and insignia of the Royal Fusiliers.